jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 Only `publish`ed elements can be used in other files.

+#### Usage paths

+When using elements of a file or a library, we have to define where the elements are located.
+Jayvee provides the following possibilities:

+- a relative file path, e.g., `from './path/to/file.jv' use *;`
+- an HTTP URL, e.g., `from 'https://jvalue.com/my-org/my-repo' use *;`

 #### Using published elements of a file (within the same project)

 ```